Streamlined energy and carbon reporting for colleges

 5.1 Subsidiaries

-If a corporation is reporting at group level it should include energy and carbon disclosures of any subsidiaries included in the consolidation, unless the subsidiary would not itself be obliged to include the information if reporting on its own account.
+If a college is reporting at group level it should include energy and carbon disclosures of any subsidiaries included in the consolidation, unless the subsidiary would not itself be obliged to include the information if reporting on its own account.

 5.2 Basis of occupancy